TheOmer77/finance-thing/README.md

 - [Drizzle ORM](https://orm.drizzle.team/)
 - [Docker](https://www.docker.com/) compose in local development (run both the app itself and Drizzle studio)

-**This project exists purely for educational purposes.
+**This project exists purely for my own learning purposes.
 I have no plans to develop it any further.**

 ## Getting Started